What is Starling Bank?

 Learn more about this new kids’ debit card in our Starling Kite review.

 Is Starling safe to use?

-You shouldn’t worry about this too much, though.
-Starling’s app and card have several security features designed to protect your account:
+Starling’s app and card also have several security features to protect your account:

-- If you ever lose your card, you can immediately deactivate it with a push of a button, and customer service is there whenever it’s needed.
+- If you ever lose your bank card, you can immediately deactivate it with a push of a button in the app, and Starling’s customer service team is there whenever you need it.